SteveLauC/Notes/database/Conceptions/LSM-in-a-Week/overview.md

    > After (1) and (2) completes, we can notify the user that the write operation
    > is completed.

-3. When a memtable is full, flush it to the disk as an SST file **in the background**
+3. When a mem-table is full, flush it to the disk as an SST file **in the background**

+   > QUES: How many mem-tables will be used?
+   >
+   > At least 2, I guess.
+   >
+   > In the structure used by this tutorial, only one mem-table is mutable.

+   > QUES(Solved): what is the structure used in the mem-table.
+   >
+   > Skip list used in tutorial.

+   > QUES(Solved): Will freezing the mutable mem-table block write? also read?
+   >
+   > In this tutorial, yes.

 4. Compaction **in the background**

+   > QUES: Will compaction block read?

 # Read Flow